mikesamuel/unduck/README.md

 a decision tree to relate a bag of properties to a class instance, and derive arguments to that class's constructor.

-Given a bag of properties, and a pond:
+The duck hunt algorithm takes a bag of properties and a pond, then:

 1. Applies a decision tree to narrow the set of applicable type relationships to the maximal subset of the pond such that the bag of properties